 Webhook

 Webhooks enable real-time information flow between applications when specific events occur.
-Think of webhooks as “reverse APIs” - instead of requesting information, Quotion pushes information to you when important events happen.
+Think of webhooks as 'reverse APIs'—instead of your application requesting information from Quotion, Quotion pushes information to your application when important events happen.

 This feature allows you to: